White House Conference on Hunger, Nutrition & Health: Reduce Diet-Related Disease By Labeling Gluten

 FDA Has Legal Authority to Label Gluten Under Existing Law Codified With FALCPA

-FALCPA does not preclude the FDA from expanding via regulation the list of major allergens requiring identification under the FALCPA’s labeling scheme.
-Section 203(b) states that the labeling requirements established under new section 403(w) “do not prevent the Secretary from requiring labels or labeling changes for other food allergens that are not major food allergens.” (emphasis added)
+According to the Food & Drug Law Journal's seminal article in 2006 that was entitled, "When Food Is Poison: The History, Consequences, and Limitations of the Food Allergen Labeling and Consumer Protection Act of 2004," FALCPA does not preclude HHS Secretary from expanding via regulation the list of major allergens requiring identification under the FALCPA's labeling scheme.
+Section 203(b) states that the labeling requirements established under new section 403(w) "do not prevent the Secretary from requiring labels or labeling changes for other food allergens that are not major food allergens."

 Cost Estimates with Naming Gluten As A Major Food Allergen